DevScope/Kubernetes101-Workshop/Hands-On-Lab/Kubernetes Intro/README.md

      - Creates a new Docker image from the base image node:alpine.
 This base image has node.js on it and is optimized for small size.

-     - Add `curl` to the base image to support Docker health checks.

      - Creates a directory on the image where the application files can be copied.